 Warning Signs to Look For

 Scooby’s symptoms were sudden lethargy and lack of appetite.
-They think the reason why he experienced this on Tuesday and completely recovered for one day on Wednesday is that the bleeding was light, somehow clotted, and he made more blood cells to compensate for the loss of blood.
-On Thursday, the day he died, the bleeding restarted in a more forceful manner.
+They think the reason why he experienced this on Tuesday and seemingly recovered for one day on Wednesday is that the bleeding was light, somehow clotted, and he made more blood cells to compensate for the loss of blood.
+On Thursday, the day he died, the bleeding restarted more forcefully.

 Other symptoms that are common with hemangiosarcoma, that Scooby didn’t have, include a distended abdomen, seizures, collapsing, arrhythmia, abnormal breathing.

 Hemangiosarcoma causes dog owners extraordinary pain because we’re forced to make immediate decisions we’re unprepared for.
 We question what we did wrong (which is probably nothing) and wonder how we missed the signs (because there weren’t any).
 The loss is sudden and traumatic.
 It will take a long time for me to recover.

 The other point of this post is to let people going through this same miserable trauma know that they are not alone.
 There are a lot of us.
 You’ll soon see what I mean when you start talking about it to others.

 One of the many things I need to reconcile with is that Scooby was not the type of dog who would have handled a long term disease well (not that anyone does).
 He liked to be within a few inches of or attached to a human at every minute, and this does take a lot of moving around, given that we have a tween in the house.
 If I could have carried him in a Baby Bjorn all day, he’d have been cool with that.